tejuscs/adb_azure/connect-to-powerbi/connect-to-powerbi.md

 # Connecting to an Oracle Database in Oracle Database@Azure from Power BI Desktop

 ## Introduction
-Power BI Desktop is ...
+Power BI Desktop is is a free application you install on your designated Windows machines that lets you connect to, transform, and visualize your data.
+With Power BI Desktop, you can connect to multiple different sources of data to build visuals, and collections of visuals you can share as reports.

-Oracle Database@Azure is ...
+Oracle Database@Azure is an Oracle and Microsoft partnership solution that delivers Oracle database services running on Oracle Cloud Infrastructure (OCI), collocated in Microsoft Azure data centers.
+Azure customers can now procure, deploy, and use Oracle database services running on OCI within the native Azure portal and APIs, giving them an OCI-in-Azure-like experience.

-This lab allows you to connect Power BI Desktop to an Oracle Database in Oracle Database@Azure from Power BI Desktop to retrieve data and generate reports
+This lab allows you to connect Power BI Desktop to an Oracle Database in Oracle Database@Azure to retrieve data and generate reports.

 Estimated Time: 10-15 minutes